dimaryaz/jdmtool/README.md

 ### Transfer the database to the USB drive (IFD 440 or G1000)

-You can specify a single service ID, or multiple IDs separated by commas.
+You can specify a single service ID, multiple IDs separated by commas, `curr` for all services that are current, or `next` for all services that are not yet current.

 Note: the final database file requires the FAT32 volume ID of the USB drive. `jdmtool` will attempt to find it automatically - which requires the destination to be an actual FAT32-formatted device, not any random directory.
 Alternatively, you may set the volume ID manually using the `--vol-id` parameter.